Galaxy-SynBioCAD/rpRanker_image/README.md

 rptools.readrpSBMLtar(path_to_tar)
 ```

-Or pass your own dictionnary of rpSBML objects:
+Or pass your own dictionnary of rpSBML objects and calculate the thermodynamics:

 ```
 rpthermo = rpRanker.rpThermo()